 As the U.S. has trade sanctions against Iran, ABC-Amega does not collect in and does not have any current experience collecting in Iran.

-Ducroire Delcredere Political Risk Rating: 5 – high risk (1-7)
+Credendo Political Risk Rating: 7 ” Highest risk (1-7)

-Ducroire Delcredere Commercial Risk Rating: C – high risk (A, B, C)
+Credendo Commercial Risk Rating: C ” High risk (A, B, C)

 Iran has been designated a state sponsor of terrorism due to its activities in Lebanon, and elsewhere in the world.
 Because of its continued involvement in terrorism, and its nuclear weapons ambitions, it remains subject to U.S., UN, and EU economic sanctions and export controls.
 The UN Security Council has passed a number of resolutions since 2006 calling for Iran to suspend uranium enrichment and reprocessing and to comply with its International Atomic Energy Agency (IAEA) obligations.